A note about learning vim.

 Use mark to jump:

-is the position of the cursor the last time of quitting insert mode.
+.is the position of last change.^is the position of the cursor the last time of quitting insert mode.

 -